Adrianne Curry: Personal life

 She married Christopher Knight in May 2006, after meeting on The Surreal Life and having their relationship documented on My Fair Brady.
-In 2011 the couple announced their separation and filed for divorce.
+In 2011, the couple announced their separation and filed for divorce.

 Curry announced her engagement to movie trailer-voice actor Matthew Rhode on August 5, 2017.
 Curry left Hollywood for good to pursue a "normal rural" life.
 Curry now runs her own lifestyle blog from her remote location.
 She and Rhode moved to Whitefish, Montana.
 They eloped in Glacier National Park in Montana on September 15, 2018.

 She is of Italian descent through her maternal grandmother.

-Curry was raised as a Roman Catholic, but later identified as an atheist during her marriage to Christopher Knight after they had debates over religion.
+Curry was raised as a Roman Catholic but later identified as an atheist during her marriage to Christopher Knight after they had debates over religion.
 As of October 2020, Curry has professed her belief in God and, although remaining irreligious, stated, "I will always have a place in my heart for the Catholic Faith and their lovely Cathedrals."

+In 2024, Curry announced on social media that after being a "lifetime Democrat" she had left the party and endorsed Donald Trump.
+In explaining her decision, she said, "I'll never forget when they started pushing extremist views about gender, identity, and kids... and then GASLIGHT people about it.
+I'll never forget their campaign to convince Americans that being morbidly obese is healthy.
+I'll never forget that they robbed Bernie twice and later RFK Jr. Of that sweet democracy they claim to be for To INSTALL Hillary & Kamala.
+I'll never forget all the Trump media hoaxes I debunked in 2020 by watching the full unedited videos."
+She added that leaving the Democratic Party was like "leaving a cult."

+Public Image

+In February 2023, Curry faced backlash after criticizing Melanie Lynskey's casting in The Last of Us—through a tweet, which has since been deleted—implying that Lynskey's body type made her unsuitable for the role of a villainous leader.
+Curry suggested that such a character should have a more traditionally muscular physique.
+Lynskey responded by emphasizing that intelligence, not physical strength, defined her character, stating, "[The character is] supposed to be smart, ma'am.
+I don't need to be muscly.
+That's what henchmen are for".
+Her co-star Jeffrey Pierce defended her, criticizing what he perceived as Hollywood's narrow portrayals of gender and power, and commended Lynskey for handling the controversy with "grace [and] courage".